 EDUCATOR QUALITY – Projects involving preparation for professional practice, strengthening educator preparation programs, and/or support for career preparation and advancement

 COMMUNITY ENGAGEMENT – Projects involving partnerships with P-12 schools, local organizations, and other community-based involvement

 POLITICAL ACTION – Projects involving advocacy for policies, legislation, and political issues with an impact on education

-SOCIAL JUSTICE – Projects involving social justice issues activism and/or that contribute to the development of Aspiring Educator knowledge, skills, and dispositions as culturally responsive educators
+RACIAL AND SOCIAL JUSTICE – Projects involving social justice issues activism and/or that contribute to the development of Aspiring Educator knowledge, skills, and dispositions as culturally responsive educators

 Tips for successful CREATE Grant applications:

 All grants should be built on your specific objectives/desired outcomes.
 In addition, every grant must address two targets (one or more elements of both):